rvnminers-A-and-N/vanitygen-plus/README.md

 Vanitygen PLUS!
 -----

 ** This is released only as source code.
-You need to compile it yourself. **
+You need to compile it yourself.
+I will release compiled versions soon!**

-**WARNING!** This program has not been thoroughly tested.
-Please attempt importing an address first into a running node.
-Send a tiny amount you don't mind losing to the address.
-Then perform a test spend.
+**WARNING!** While this program has been thoroughly tested, issues could occur in rare cases.
+Please, first attempt importing an address into a running node.
+Then, send a tiny amount of your coin that you do not mind losing to the address, and perform a test spend.
 I will not be held liable for lost funds as a result of the use of this program.
-You are responsible for your use of this open source software.
+You are responsible for your own use of this open source software, on which many crypto community members have labored to make a reality.

-Be sure to report any issues or bugs and fixes, I am happy to accept pull requests!
-If you have an altcoin you would like to add please let me know.
+Please be sure to report any issues or bugs and fixes, I am happy to accept pull requests!
+If you have an altcoin you would like to add please let me know immediately!

 -----
 Getting Started